 The carrier oil content in this product will help condition the beard but do not solely rely on it for that purpose.
-You may still need to use beard oil prior to application.
+You may still need to use beard oil before application.

-Price-wise, it isn’t very expensive at around $8 per ounce.
-Take note that it uses only natural ingredients and hand-made weekly so it’s a pretty good bargain in my book.
+Price-wise, it isn’t costly at around $8 per ounce.
+Take note that it uses only natural ingredients and hand-made weekly, so it’s a pretty good bargain in my book.

-Woodsman is a favorite of a lot of beardsman because of its amazing hold and petroleum free composition that oftentimes was awful.
+Woodsman is a favorite of a lot of beardsman because of its fantastic hold and petroleum-free composition that often was awful.

-This is all-natural mustache wax was created in 2011 by Jeremiah “The Bearded Bastard” Newton because he couldn’t find any products that did not use petroleum jelly.
+This all-natural mustache wax that was created in 2011 by Jeremiah “The Bearded Bastard” Newton because he couldn’t find any products that did not use petroleum jelly.

-Ingredients include beeswax, lanolin, cocao butter and jojoba oil.
-Cacao butter is a very good moisturizer for your skin that helps with acne and stretch marks.
+Ingredients include beeswax, lanolin, cocoa butter, and jojoba oil.
+Cacao butter is an excellent moisturizer for your skin that helps with acne and stretch marks.